 How can I help my horse shed his winter coat?
-He's a wooly mammoth, and it seems to be taking forever!
+He is a wooly mammoth, and it seems to be taking forever!

 There are a few things that you can do to help your horse out as he makes the transition from hairy beast into sleek show pony.
 These tips also apply to the end of summer shedding that comes along with shorter days and the growth of a new winter coat!

-- Use the world famous elbow grease curry comb.
+- Use the world famous elbow grease curry comb action.
 You may need to do this, flick off the hairs, then curry again.
 Some folks like to use a metal curry comb or a shedding blade, and those can be fine in some cases, and they can cause breakage in some cases.
 I would also suggest not using them over any part of your horse's hips, spine, shoulders, legs, etc where the skin covers bone.